praveen686/ATAR/README.md

 [DEPENDENCIES_EXPLAINED.md](DEPENDENCIES_EXPLAINED.md) (In Progress)

+*note: Links to submodules are currently being displayed in the DEPENDENCIES_EXPLAINED.md and will soon be included in the pip installation in [all] and [**DEP] format*

 ## Microservices

 We are working in transitioning the current codebase into a microservice architecture, thus keep modularity in mind even